FortiShield/tradescope/docs/developer.md

 </details>
 ```

-### FreqUI release
+### TradeUI release

-If FreqUI has been updated substantially, make sure to create a release before merging the release branch.
+If TradeUI has been updated substantially, make sure to create a release before merging the release branch.
-Make sure that freqUI CI on the release is finished and passed before merging the release.
+Make sure that tradeUI CI on the release is finished and passed before merging the release.

 ### Create github release / tag